 Step 4: Installation (one day)

-Finally, the crew arrives to remove old tops, set and level the new stone, join and color-match seams, and seal natural stone.
-Most kitchens are installed in a single day.
+Finally, the crew arrives to install.
+They remove your old tops if needed, set and level the new stone, join and color-match any seams, secure everything, seal natural stone, and complete final finishing.
+Most kitchens are installed in a single day — a simple layout may take only a few hours, while a large kitchen with an island and undermount sink can take most of the day.
 By evening, you are looking at your finished countertops.
-See installation day.
+For a step-by-step account, see what to expect on installation day.

 Frequently asked questions